Our 'Human Milk, Tailor-Made for Tiny Humans' advert. Click on 'CC' (bottom right of the video) for more languages.

 The World Health Organisation recommends exclusive breastfeeding for 6 months, continued alongside other food and drinks until at least the child’s second birthday.

-Women are passionate about breastfeeding with good reason.
-Mothers often want to breastfeed but are interrupted by various social and environmental elements.
+Most mothers want to breastfeed, but many are interrupted by various social and environmental elements.
 The responsibility must not rest on individual mothers.

-Recent News: Dutch researchers find Covid-19 antibodies in human milk
+Dutch researchers find Covid-19 antibodies in human milk

 ‘We think when drinking the milk, the antibodies attach themselves to the surface of our mucous membranes,’ Hans van Goudoever, head of the Emma children’s hospital at the UMC, said.
-‘Then they attack the virus particles before they force their way into the body.’
-The UMC has now started a campaign to find 1,000 women who are willing to donate 100ml of breast milk for the research project.
-‘Women who may have had coronavirus without noticing it may also have made antibodies which can be found in milk,’
+‘Then they attack the virus particles

 Human milk contains stem cells.
 These are cells that create and repair the body, and are being researched worldwide to cure conditions like Alzheimers and diabetes.